PFiS1737/my-mcbe-script/README.md

 ## Usage

-Turn to the `dist` branch to use the bundled file.
+Turn to the `dist` branch to download bundled files.